 Think of this.
-Your historic brand, the leading cognac brand in the world, is associated with the drunken rampage of a man who verbally assaults a 19-year-old female singer, Taylor Swift.
+Your historic brand, the leading cognac brand in the world, is associated with the drunken rampage of a man who verbally assaults a 19-year-old singer.
 And it isn’t just that he happened to be drinking it.
-West’s name has shown up in press releases for Hennessy-sponsored music events that are on the Hennessy website, so they are tied in together.
+West’s name has shown up in press releases for Hennessy-sponsored music events that are on the Hennessy website, so they are the same thing.

 Says Hennessy SVP Andy Glaser: “Our vision is for each event to be a blend of musical, artistic, and cultural experiences that give our brand’s fans a once in a lifetime experience — a memorable legacy that will remain synonymous with Hennessy.”

 I wrote about Courvosier and Busta Rhymes in 2002, and how the drinks industry has courted the young, inner city drinker.
 It is not a pretty scene.
 The reality is that while you have to be 21 to buy liquor, these artists are obviously heroes to teens, and liquor companies are exploiting that to market to them.

 The drinks industry has a long history of this sort of targeted marketing, and it has not always been welcomed by African-American leaders.
 Neighborhood groups often try to restrict the sales of fortified wines, as they are associated with alcoholism and other social problems.
 Thunderbird, Mad Dog and Schlitz Malt Liquor are all product brands associated with this inner city market.
 Remember: in the L.A. riots, it was liquor stores that were targeted.